Thilakraj1998/heart-disease-classification/README.md

 ## Decision Trees

-In this example, we explore the use of machine learning to predict heart disease status.
+In this example, we will explore the use of machine learning to predict heart disease status.
 We will specifically look at various decision tree ensemble models.
 This exercise has two objectives:

 1. Learn more about decision trees and understand where to apply them.
 So we will restruct ourselves to decision trees.
 2. Learn how to deploy machine learning models in the field